General Support

 Sometimes, during the File > Open process in MetaStock™, a double-click on a folder name can be handled incorrectly, the result being a click-drag-click action.
 This can cause one sub-folder to be dragged inside another.
 Typically, the affected folder will be an alphabetical sub-folder such as the “B” folder, which is dragged inside the ”A” or “C” folder.
 The “B” folder will continue to update successfully, but eventually another version of the folder will be created in the correct position (for instance, when a new stock starting with “B” is added the database).

-Corruption of MetaStock-format data files typically occurs in the following circumstances –
+Corruption can occur in the following circumstances -

 ~MSFL.INX